flytbase/flytdocs/source/docs/FlytOS/FirstFlight.rst

 1. Download Flyt Joystick android app from `here1`_ .
 2. Alternatively you can use joystik web app on your laptop.
 Download Flyt Joystick web app on your laptop from `here2`_ .
 Enter into the directory and open index.html into browser.
-3. Connect your mobile / laptop to same wifi network that your companion computer / FlytPOD is connected to.
+3. Connect your mobile / laptop to same wifi network that your companion computer / FlytPOD/PRO is connected to.

 .. image:: /_static/Images/app-login-screen.png